aise-workshop/prepare/README.md

 If you get a "winget not found" error:
 1. Make sure you're on Windows 10 (1809+) or Windows 11
 2. Update Windows to the latest version
-3. Install the App Installer from Microsoft Store
+3. Install the "App Installer" from Microsoft Store: [Install App Installer](ms-windows-store://pdp/?productid=9NBLGGH4NNS1)
-4. Alternatively, install tools manually using the links above
+4. Alternatively, install tools manually using the links provided in the script output

+**Checking your Windows version:**
+- Press `Win + R`, type `winver`, and press Enter
+- You should see version 1809 or higher

 ### "Access Denied" Error
 Make sure you're running the PowerShell script as Administrator: